mayooear/gpt4-pdf-chatbot-langchain/README.md

 Line of the PDF file, and uses that as the source instead of the PDF file name.
 For example:

      SOURCE: https://www.bozo.com/clown37.php

+## Generate PDF's to use from Wordpress MySQL database

+For the Ananda Library, we have provided code that can take a wordpress MySQL database and generate PDF files for all of the published content.
+For us, that is about 7,000 documents.

+This is completely optional.

 ## Enhanced Frontend with Social Media Sharing